EoinDavey/local-flags/README.md

 # local-flags

 This repository contains the software which was used to prove the results in my MSc Mathematics thesis:
-TODO LINK.
+(see thesis.pdf).
 It contains a Rust implementation of the semidefinite method on local flags.
 This framework can be used to prove asymptotic bounds on subgraph densities relative to the maximum degree Δ(G) for Δ(G) large.